 Grant-making is a key step in translating a funding request into a grant agreement.
-Once the Global Fund Secretariat’s Grant Approvals Committee has given approval for a funding request to proceed to grant-making, countries should aim to complete this step within three months.
+Once approval has been given for a funding request to proceed to grant-making, countries should aim to complete this step between five to eight months.

 During grant-making, Principal Recipient(s) and the Global Fund will:

 These tools and templates will be completed as part of the grant-making process: